Southern California to see steep hike in fire danger due to warming, study finds

 Chunyu Dong, the study’s lead author and an associate professor at the Center for Water Resources at Sun Yat-sen University in China, wrote in an email that the authors used an improved and more refined modeling technique to simulate the future changes in daily large fire occurrence and in the length of the large fire season, and that after about 2050 “the destructive power of the high emissions [scenario] will be progressively released.”

-This winter, California has seen a spike in wildfire activity after nearly six weeks without significant rain, a record-breaking February heat wave, and repeated dry winds.
+This winter, California has seen a spike in wildfire activity after nearly six weeks without significant rain, a record-breaking February heat wave and repeated dry winds.

 Quite a fascinating juxtaposition of snow and wildfire near Bishop, California.
 Not many other places besides California where you will see something like this. #AirportFire pic.twitter.com/DtiEnEkT7g— US StormWatch (@US_Stormwatch) February 16, 2022

-On Wednesday, the Airport Fire ignited near Bishop, Calif. in the Owens Valley and quickly grew to 1,800 acres, driven by fierce winds.
+On Wednesday, the Airport Fire ignited near Bishop, Calif. in the Owens Valley and quickly grew to 2,800 acres by Thursday, driven by fierce winds.

 MacDonald, the study co-author, directs the nearby White Mountain Research Center, where staff had to be evacuated as firefighters worked to contain the blaze.